 The WWCC is managed by the Office of the Children’s Guardian (OCG) and involves a national criminal history check and review of findings of workplace misconduct.
 The result of a WWCC is either a clearance to work with children for five years, or a bar against working with children.
 Cleared applicants are subject to ongoing monitoring, and relevant new records may lead to the clearance being revoked.

 All NSW Surf Life Saving (SLS) members and employees (over the age of 18years) require a WWWCC from April 2015 if they are undertaking a child-related role.
-However, there are a number of exemptions, which are explained below.
+However, whilst there are a number of exemptions, which are explained here in Child Protection and the NSW Working With Children Check guidelines, we do ask all active members to provide the club with their WWCC.

 - to be safe;